 Page

 Contact Information 2

 Table of Contents 3

 Letter from the Bishops of the Grand Canyon and Rocky Mountain Synods 4

 Transition and Call Process Summary 5

 Glossary of Terms 7

-Overview Flow Chart of the Transition and Call Process 9
+Overview Flow Chart of the Transition and Call Process 10

-Steps in the Transition and Call Process 11
+Steps in the Transition and Call Process 13

-Congregation Council Checklist 13
+Congregation Council Checklist 15

 Phase 1 - We Are Experiencing a Rostered Minister Transition.
 What Do We Do?
 16

 Step 1 - Initial Transition Actions 17

 Step 2 - Announcing the Rostered Minister has Resigned 18

-Step 3 - Exit Interview 18
+Step 3 - Exit Interview and Blessing of Transition 18

 Step 4 - Saying Goodbye Well 18

 Step 5 - Completing All Obligations 19

 Step 6 - Pastoral Support for the Transition 19

-Step 7 - Responsibilities and Roles in the Transition Process 20
+Step 7 - Responsibilities and Roles in the Transition Process 19

 Theology of Healthy Transitions 21

 Phase 2 - Intentional Interim and Self-Study 22

 Step 1 - Intentional Interim Time 23

 Step 2 - Calling an Intentional Interim Pastor 23

 Step 3 - Transition Team and Self-Study 24

 Step 4 - Report from the Transition Team 26

 Phase 3 - The Call Process 27

 Step 1 - Establishing a Call Committee 28

 Step 2 - Ministry Site Profile (MSP) 30

 Step 3 - Overview of the Interview Process 30

 Step 4 - Interview Process 31

 Step 5 - Following up with Candidates 33

-Step 6 - Vote of Congregation Council on Candidate and Compensation 34
+Step 6 - Vote of Congregation Council on Candidate and Compensation 35

-Step 7 - Vote of the Congregation on Candidate and Compensation Package 35
+Step 7 - Vote of the Congregation on Candidate and Compensation Package 36

 Step 8 - Consider Special Situations 37

 Phase 4 - Now You Have a New Rostered Minister!
 39

 Installation and Ordination 40

 Living Together as the Body of Christ 40

+Press Release 40

-The "Firsts" of Ministry 40
+The Firsts of Ministry 41

 Evaluation and Review 41

-Press Release 41

 Caring for the Call Committee, Council, and Transition Team 41

 Leadership Development 41

+Record Keeping 41

 Appendices 42